liborty/rstats/README.md

 # Rstats - Rust Stats

 ![Crates.io](https://img.shields.io/crates/v/rstats?logo=rust) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/liborty/rstats/HEAD?logo=github)
-Thu 06 May 2021 - Now forward compliant with Rust 2021 Edition!
+Now forward compliant with Rust 2021 Edition!

 ## Introduction
 Rstats is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Data Analysis.
 It begins with statistical measures and vector algebra, which provide some basic self-contained tools for the more interesting algorithms but can also be used in their own right.